Directory of musicians in Berlin in 1907

 The premiere of his Variationen über ein eigenes Thema was on 12.12.1918.
 Finally, “Urworte” für grosses Orchester, Sopran u.
 Bass premiered 17.3.1921.

-Born in Königsberg, studied with Krause, taught at Stern, died in Leeds, England.
+Born in Königsberg, Bavaria, studied with Krause, taught at Stern, died in Leeds, England.
 Known as a Liszt specialist.

 Born in St. Louis, studied at the Hochschule with Joachim, played in the Chicago SO, where he also had a quartet.
 Debut with Philharmonic 2.2.1906.
 Taught at Stern in 1907; joined the New York Philharmonic as concertmaster under Mahler in 1910; conducted in Mahler’s place during his final illness in 1911.